Laptop-Salad/PrettyWeirdNews/Docs/New Story .md

 7. When submitting a new news story please submit a pull request first, do not submit directly to main.
 If you are unsure how to do this please contact Laptop-Salad.

-8. Please place your name on the news story.
-At minimum there should be your real first name or your github account name.
-Requested stories can be from anonymous.
+8. Your name can be your Github name, or first real name, or anonymous at the end of the story with the date written.